tbensky/Prolog-CLP/README.md

 # Learning Constraint Logic Programming with Prolog

 This page is a research record of my attempt to learn Prolog programming using Constraint Logic Programming (CLP).
+The work here was greatly helped along by the [Power of Prolog](https://www.metalevel.at/prolog/optimization) series.

 ## Project: Basic ideas